tetratelabs/istio-0to60/docs/traffic-shifting.md

 --8<-- "customers-v2-debug.yaml"
 ```

-We are telling Istio to check an HTTP header:  If the `user-agent` is set to `debug`, route to v2, otherwise route to v1.
+We are telling Istio to check an HTTP header:  if the `user-agent` is set to `debug`, route to v2, otherwise route to v1.

 Apply the above yaml to the cluster; it will overwrite the currently defined virtualservice as both yamls use the same resource name.